 If you have hard stools:

-You will be asked to visit your doctor for a follow-up appointment in the weeks following your gallbladder removal surgery.
+You will see your health care provider for a follow-up appointment in the weeks after your gallbladder removal surgery.

 Cholecystectomy - open - discharge